howdoicomputer/polarstomps-infra-gcp/README.md

 The environment module exists here in its own repository: https://github.com/howdoicomputer/tf-polarstomps-gcp-environment

-The responsibility of the module is to create the base layer of infrastructure that constitutes a logical environment.
+The responsibility of this module is to create the base layer of infrastructure that constitutes a logical environment.

 This includes: